HL7/case-reporting/input/pagecontent/ersd_jurisdictions_codesystem_query.md

 ### CQL Query

-The APHL-IG contains a `RuleFilters-1.0.0.cql` file in the `/input/pagecontent/cql` folder.
-This file contains CQL code that uses the test cases in the `/input/tests/RuleFilters-1.0.0` folder.
+[RuleFilter Library](Library-RuleFilters.html) This file contains CQL code that uses the test cases in the `/input/tests/RuleFilters-1.0.0` folder.
 The `CodeSystem-ersd-jurisdictions.json` file will need to be copied and pasted to the `/input/tests/RuleFilters-1.0.0/Reportable/CodeSystem` folder in order for the test cases to work.

 The CQL code is setup to match Chlamydia test results with relevant jurisdictions.
 CQL must be run in Atom using the CQL plugin.
 To install the plugin, open Atom and click "File" then "Settings".
 A Settings tab will open up.
 Navigate to "Install" and search for "cql".
 Find the package named "language-cql" authored by cqframework and click "Install".

-In Atom, open the `RuleFilters-1.0.0.cql` file.
+In Atom, open the `RuleFilter Library cql`.
 The code related to jursdiction querying is as follows:

 ```cql
 codesystem "JurisdictionsList": 'http://hl7.org/fhir/us/ecr/CodeSystem/ersd-jurisdictions'